jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 \text{null model: } & y = a + \begin{pmatrix}b_1 & b_2\end{pmatrix}\begin{pmatrix}x_1\\\x_2\end{pmatrix} + e \text{ where } b_1 = b_2 \cr
 \end{align}

 Contrast codes are just an implementation detail by which we transform the comparison we care about into a comparison we can easily calculate the answer to.
-In an ideal world, we would just write the above and our stats library would take care of the transformation itself.
+They don't belong in the interface.
+In a world where we cared about ergonomics in statistics, we would just write the model above and our stats library would take care of the transformation itself.